Richard G Elliott likeness

 Family Information

 Son of John and Sarah Ann Elliott of 14 Westray St, Carlin How, Stinningrove, Yorkshire.
 Husband of Margaret Caine Elliott of 3 Iron Row, Coatbridge.
 Richard's daughter Agnes McCallister Elliott died on the 17/04/1918 aged just 4 years and his wife Margaret died in January 1919.
 Richard also had a son John born 13/10/1912.
 Richard's younger brother Lance Corporal John Elliott (1319) of the 1/4th Battalion Yorkshire Regiment (Green Howards) was Killed in Action on the 19/06/1915 aged 23 and is remembered on the Menin Gate Memorial in Ypres.
-HIS DEATH WAS JUST 4 DAYS AFTER RICHARD'S. From the 1901 Census - Address - 36 South Marsh St, Workington, Cumberland - John Elliott aged 42, Sarah Ann Elliott aged 37, Jane G Elliott aged 13, Richard G Elliott aged 11, John Elliott aged 9, Martha E Elliott aged 7, Jemima Elliott aged 5, Mary E Elliott aged 2 and Isaac G Elliott aged 1.
+HIS DEATH WAS JUST 4 DAYS AFTER RICHARD'S. From the 1901 England Census - Address - 36 South Marsh St, Workington, Cumberland - John Elliott aged 42, Sarah Ann Elliott aged 37, Jane G Elliott aged 13, Richard G Elliott aged 11, John Elliott aged 9, Martha E Elliott aged 7, Jemima Elliott aged 5, Mary E Elliott aged 2 and Isaac G Elliott aged 1.
+Richard had 2 other brothers and another sister, Isaac born 1901, Daniel born 1902 and Emily born 1905.
 Richard's Pension was awarded to his wife Margaret on the 14/02/1916 (both children listed).
 His brother John's Pension was awarded to his wife Ethel May on the 19/01/1916.

 Born / Resided